PhD in Applied Mathematics

 Dissertation Proposal

-An outline of the proposed dissertation research must be presented to the student's advisory committee for approval.
+An outline of the proposed dissertation research must be presented to the student's advisory committee for approval (either as a written document, oral presentation, or both).
+To prepare the dissertation proposal, students may register for 3 hours of MATH 6000.

 Dissertation